Treasury Best Practices for Business Continuity

 This ensures that treasury is run the same way no matter who is performing the tasks.
 This is especially important for business continuity because part of an effective BCP program is ensuring smooth operations even when treasury personnel in the main office are not available.
 Whether their location loses power or internet access – or the treasury team’s number came up in Powerball lottery – the reality is that the need for treasury exists whether that team is available or not.
 The right treasury technology deployment will have standardized workflows that can be managed by anyone that is authorized from anywhere the company operates.

-Treasury systems need to be mobile.
+Treasury management systems need to be mobile.
 This is more than just being available in the cloud, however.
 Treasury systems need to work whether the user is at home (possibly on a really old desktop with an old internet browser), via a tablet or smartphone, and with low-speed web connections (e.g. having to use your iPhone as a hotspot for your laptop to get online).
 If a treasury system cannot support multiple scenarios, it isn’t going to be a reliable component in your treasury’s business continuity plans.
 And, unfortunately, there are still treasury systems that are not device-independent.
 Make sure that your business requirements also include testing just how mobile your treasury system actually is.

-Security is Really, Really Important
+Data Security Is Really Important

 While we briefly discussed the importance of a vendor maintaining security protocols in both production and BCP mode, the treasury team must have the same consistency in their application security.
 Presuming treasury’s choice of technology aligned with the organization’s information security policies, there will be certain authentication protocols used to log into the treasury system.
 They may include multi-factor authentication using hard or soft tokens, IP Filtering, virtual keyboards, and/or single sign-on (SSO).